 Single or multiple command sequences can be grouped together in macros and stored in the EEPROM.
-You can then start them by using the Run macro commands.
-There are 3 different types of macros:
+You can then start them by using the $Execute\ macro$ commands.
+There are 3 different types of macros: $\underline{Touch\ macros\ (1..255)}$

-Touch macros (1..255)

 These are started when you touch a touch field (in versions with a touch panel - TP) or when you operate an external key/matrix keyboard.
 Touch macro no. 0 is different: It is started when you release a key.
 Port macros (0..255)

-These are started when voltage is applied to IN 1..8 (only in versions with EA OPT-OPTO8I8O inputs and outputs).
+These are started when voltage is applied to IN 1..8.